-Effective execution of this performance domain results in the following desired outcomes:

-- The project progresses in an organized, coordinated, and deliberate manner. - There is a holistic approach to delivering the project outcomes. - Evolving information is elaborated to produce the deliverables and outcomes for which the project was undertaken. - Time spent planning is appropriate for the situation. - Planning information is sufficient to manage stakeholder expectations. - There is a process for the adaptation of plans throughout the project based on emerging and changing needs or conditions.
+PLANNING PERFORMANCE DOMAIN The Planning Performance Effective execution of this performance domain results in the following desired outcomes: Domain addresses activities and functions The project progresses in an organized, coordinated, and associated with the initial, deliberate manner. ongoing, and evolving There is a holistic approach to delivering the project organization and outcomes. coordination necessary Evolving information is elaborated to produce the for delivering project deliverables and outcomes for which the project was undertaken. deliverables and outcomes.
+Time spent planning is appropriate for the situation.
+Planning information is sufficient to manage stakeholder. expectations.
+There is a process for the adaptation of plans throughout the project based on emerging and changing needs or conditions.